SeamCarver

 In this part, you will complete the Image

-class.
+functions.
 Below are the required functions for this part:

 - 2 Image constructors